ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Halloween/Simple Halloween Storytelling Project.md

 You can come up with the ideas in Japanese, but you have to write them down in English.
 I will help if needed.

-Using the storytelling checklist to start. then add details
+Use the storytelling checklist to start, then add details.

 * Be neat.
 It will be used in project poster.
 Yes, there will be project posters!!